vwmaus/vwmaus.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: Here you find materials for courses I taught.
+#description: Here you find materials for courses I taught.
 nav: true
 ---

-For now, this page is assumed to be a static description of your courses.
-You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.

-Organize your courses by years, topics, or universities, however you like!
+### Earth observation and Machine Learning for SDGs

+This course has been prepared for a lecture at the Bern University.

+#### Unit 1: Geocomputation with R

+#### Unit 2: Unsupervised learning

+#### Unit 3: Supervised learning

+#### Unit 4: Temporal patterns and events

+- Introduction to satellite image time series analysis [slides](/assets/teaching/2021/unit_04.html)